OrienteerBAP/orientdb-oda-birt/README.md

 - Add resource site [https://orienteerbap.github.io/orientdb-oda-birt/](https://orienteerbap.github.io/orientdb-oda-birt/)
 - Install plugin and all dependencies.
 Plugin versions equals OrientDB versions.

+You may use it with binary or HTTP OrientDB API.
+Since version 2.2 support HTTP API parameters.

 #### How to install as Maven package

 Include in your POM next snippets: